microsoft/MTC_IL_WORKSHOP_Multi_Runtime_Environment_Application/README.md

 ## Deploy Workers Application to AKS Cluster
 1. Open Cloud Shell
 2. Clone the git repo
-3. Open the project - multienvapponazure/nodejs_aks_backend_workers/
+3. Open the project - ./nodejs_aks_backend_workers_api/
+4. Change the configuration in config.js file to connect to the DB
-4. Build the image and push it to your ACR:
+5. Build the image and push it to your ACR:
    ```bash
    az acr build --image workers:0.1 --registry <registryName> --file Dockerfile .
    ```
-5. In the workers-k8s.yaml file, replace the image name with yours, the file will have the following shape (exmaple):
+6. In the workers-k8s.yaml file, replace the image name with yours, the file will have the following shape (exmaple):
    ```bash
    - image: "<registryName>.azurecr.io/workers:0.1"
      name: workersapp